rpsmith77/KnightHacks/README.md

 # Knight Hacks 2020 Virtual Hackathon
-My goal was to come out of this weekend with a pathfinding algorithm vizualizer.
+My goal was to come out of this weekend with a pathfinding algorithm visualizer.
 I maneged to get the A* Search algorithm done.
-I used pygame to to visualize the algorithim.
+I used pygame to to visualize the algorithm.
 The window was broken up into column and rows, with each square representing Node.
 # Description
 The A* searching algorithm, further explained [here](https://brilliant.org/wiki/a-star-search/)<br/>
 It uses concepts from Eulerian graph theory.
 The basics of this algorithms : <br/>